Sectors

 • Valuation methodology selection: AI companies do not fit standard software multiples cleanly, and the valuation analysis must select methodologies that are defensible in the context of the company's specific revenue model and growth stage

-• Competitive moat quantification: the financial model should reflect the cost and time required for a competitor to replicate the model's capabilities, as this is a factor institutional investors will assess when evaluating the durability of the company's gross margin position
+• Competitive moat quantification: the financial model should reflect the cost and time required for a competitor to replicate the model's capabilities, as this is a factor institutional investors will assess when evaluating the durability of the gross margin position

 Structure Layer · AI and Machine Learning · Pre Seed Stage